gvwilson/sensibleadventures/coriandel/coriandel.md

 night fliers.
 "For their seeds," my father whispered in my ear.
 "They shine to tell the bats hello, I am ripe, take my flesh and my seed with it."

 "It's like...
-It's like they're eating a rainbow," I whispered reverently.
+It's like they are eating a rainbow," I whispered reverently.
 My father squeezed my shoulders.

 We watched until the lights faded or were eaten and the bats fluttered away.
-My father must have carried me back through the darkness.
+My father must have carried me sleeping through the darkness.
 I do not remember.
 I only know that I woke the next morning with my cheek against the soft, rich forest floor, the horse eyeing me from two strides away, my father singing softly under his breath.
 When we returned to camp that evening, he told my mother that my name had its second name now, Rainbow to go with Cup.

 Whoever built the stone garden that greeted us beneath Coriandel must have seen a grove like the one I remembered.
-The trees were carved from marble and chalcedony.
+The trees were carved from marble and jade.
 Their leaves were fashioned from brass, bronze, and pewter, and the fruit that hung from their branches must have been gems or some kin to dayglass.
 They caught the light from our lanterns and multiplied it a thousandfold, each throwing it to the next so that we stood in a frozen whirlwind of brightly-colored sparks.

 "Well, isn't this just a sight?" the Karabandi breathed.
 "There would have been birds too, y'know.
 And snakes and the like, all cogs and gears and springs."